akirasoft/keptn-springoneplatform/02_Deploying_the_carts_service/README.md

 keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.8.1
 ```

-This will inform keptn about the availability of a new artifact (`keptnexamples/carts:0.8.1`).
-As a result, keptn will trigger a multi-stage deployment of that service.
+This will inform Keptn about the availability of a new artifact (`keptnexamples/carts:0.8.1`).
+As a result, Keptn will trigger a multi-stage deployment of that service.
 During the deployment of the service, a number of various different services that are responsible for different tasks are involved, such as:

   - **github-service**: This service modifies the configuration stored in the repository in order to specify the desired image for the carrts service to be deployed (in that case `keptnexamples/carts:0.8.1`).